 Although it's never been on sale here in Europe, the Mustang has a pretty respectable reliability record over in the US, which we would hope will continue with this car.
 All Mustangs, including the right-hand drive models destined for the UK, are built at the brand's plant in Flat Rock, Michigan, and mechanical reliability should be strong, while the SYNC 2 infotainment system has already been tried and tested in the Mondeo.

 Ford has not scrimped on the safety kit in the Mustang, with up to eight airbags inside the two-door body, including an airbag mounted in the glovebox lid to protect the knees of the passenger (driver knee bags have been around for a while).
 Other kit includes a big pair of high-performance Brembo brakes (for the V8 model at least), Isofix points for child seats and an anti-theft alarm.
 A full Thatcham-approved alarm and parking sensors are also available as optional extras.
-However, despite all this, the Mustang scored a poor two stars (from a possible five, when four or five is the norm) after it was crash tested by Euro NCAP, with the organisation saying that it had 'concerns about its crash protection of adult and child occupants'.
+However, despite all this, the Mustang scored a poor two stars (from a possible five, when four or five is the norm) when it was first crash tested by Euro NCAP, with the organisation saying that it had 'concerns about its crash protection of adult and child occupants'.
 However, cars ordered after July 2017 have extra equipment fitted as standard, which boosts their rating to three stars - although there has been no change to the car's structure, meaning the rating for crash protection (just 72% for adult protection) is unchanged.

 How much equipment do I get?